coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 after going through all your selected options, the CLI will ask you if you want to store these configurations as dedicated files or in the package.json.

-For a number of reasons, storing configurations in separate files is considered best practice.
+For several reasons, storing configurations in separate files is considered the best practice.
 This way, configurations can be more easily shared between projects, and you'll also keep your `package.json` as readable as possible by defining only the crucial details about your app

 ```
 Vue CLI v5.0.8